 This disorder is caused by a defective gene.
 The defect results in an abnormal red blood cell membrane.
 The affected cells have a smaller surface area for their volume than normal red blood cells, and can break open easily.
-Having a family history of spherocytosis increases the risk for this disorder.

 The anemia can vary from mild to severe.
 In severe cases the disorder may be found in early childhood.
 In mild cases it may go unnoticed until adulthood.